alwaysahad/colloge-gupshup/README.md

 - **Students** share honest, unfiltered reviews about their college experience
 - **Future students** make informed decisions based on real experiences
-- **Universities** get valuable feedback to improve their institutions
+- **Universities & Colleges** get valuable feedback to improve their institutions

 ### 🔐 100% Anonymous
 Your identity is completely protected.
 Share your honest experience without fear.

 ### 🏆 UGC-Approved Badge
-Universities that join our network earn the "UGC Approved" certification, signaling their commitment to student feedback.
+Universities and colleges that join our network earn the "UGC Approved" certification, signaling their commitment to student feedback.

 ## ✨ Features